lebalz/docusaurus-live-brython/website/src/pages/demo.md

 # Brython Demo

-Explore interactive Python code execution directly in your browser with Live Python Playgrounds using Brython.
+Discover interactive Python code execution with Live Python Playgrounds in your browser, powered by Brython.
+Perfect for learning and experimenting with ease.

 ```py live_py
 print('Live Brython')